the-asif-iqbal/Gallery-System-CSharp-WPF/README.md

 __________________________________________________________________________________________________________________________________________
 *****IMPORTANT INFORMATION*****

-Please open the CGSConsole folder to access CGSConsole.sln (Console Application).
+Please open the CGSWin folder to access CGSWin.sln (WPF Application).

 CGSLibrary folder contains all the class library for the project.